suleman09/card/README.md

+## Please star ⭐ the repo if you find this useful

 # Card Display Web App

 This web application displays cards for different users with their name, bio, a future goal (what they want to be after 5 years), and a link to their GitHub profile.
 The cards also feature an SVG image associated with each user.